Pluies/Catalyst-Dashboard/README.md

       username: florent
       password: password

-Replace the passwords, username and WRMS user_id with your own information.
+Replace the passwords, username and WRMS user_id / auth_key with your own information.

-NB: keeping passwords in a plain-text file is not a great solution, but we need them to access the APIs and I haven't found a better solution yet.
+NB: keeping the Redmine password in a plain-text file is not a great solution, but we need it to access the API and I haven't found a better solution yet.
 Please contact me or submit a pull request if you know of a better way to do it.

 ## Starting your dashboard